profemzy/promarchy/README.md

 ## Overview

-This repository contains automated setup scripts to extend Omarchy with additional tools, customized configurations, and development environments.
-It follows the [Omarchy configuration philosophy](https://learn.omacom.io/2/the-omarchy-manual/65/dotfiles) of keeping user customizations in `~/.config` while preserving core Omarchy files.
+This repository contains automated setup scripts to extend Omarchy with additional tools, customized configurations, and development environments. **All customizations follow the [Omarchy configuration philosophy](https://learn.omacom.io/2/the-omarchy-manual/65/dotfiles)** of keeping user customizations in `~/.config/` while preserving core Omarchy files in `~/.local/share/omarchy/`.

+This ensures all your customizations **persist through omarchy updates** without being overwritten.

 ## What's Included